Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Throttle keypress events, set a flag `active` and ignore other events?
 Why do they even get caled so frequently if they are bound to `KeyRelease`?
 * Check if the FM lines are set before going to afjust fm lines state
+* When the canvas is vertical, change layout

 ### MAYBE